20 Examples of Common Sales Objections & Responses (2024)

 How to overcome sales objections in 7 easy steps

-“How do you overcome sales objections?” is the question on every rep's lips.
+“How do you overcome objections in sales?” is the question on every rep’s lips.

 The answer:

-Or at least, that’s one technique.
-We’re outlining how to overcome sales objections in 7 steps below:
+Or at least that’s one technique.
+We’re outlining how to overcome sales objections in seven steps below:

 1. Prepare